hermit-os/kernel/README.md

 You can now access the files in SHARED_DIRECTORY under the virtiofs tag like `/myfs/testfile`.

+## Use RustyHermit for C/C++, Go, and Fortran applications

+This kernel can be used with C/C++, Go, and Fortran applications.
+A tutorial on how to do this is available at [https://github.com/hermitcore/hermit-playground](https://github.com/hermitcore/hermit-playground).

 ## Extending RustyHermit

 The best way to extend the kernel is to work with the branch *devel* of the repository [rusty-hermit](https://github.com/hermitcore/rusty-hermit).